Sunbird-Ed/sunbird-perf-tests/sunbird-platform/channel-read/README.md

 ### Test Environment Details:
 1. No of AKS node -24
-2. No of replicas - 8
+2. No of learner service replicas - 8
 3. Release version - Release 2.10.0